GrassRootsCrypto/GrassRootsCrypto.github.io/_pages/ThorchainDiagrams.md

 toc: true
 ---

 Working pictures of THORChain.
 Work in progress.
-Please put feedback in the Dev discord server - DevOps channel.
+Please provide feedback in the Dev discord server - DevOps channel.

 ## High Level App Overview
 ![High Level App View]({{ site.baseurl }}/assets/images/TCALHL.png)
 These are the major components within THORChain.
-THORChain extends the Cosmos BaseApp and has its own module for specific msg handling and processing.
+THORChain extends the Cosmos BaseApp and has its own module for specific message handling and processing.

 ### Swap Example
 Example BTC to ETH Swap overview - High Level.